W-L/deviaTE/doc/WALKTHROUGH.md

 For single-copy gene normalization we have also added five genes (Dmel_rpl32, Dmel_piwi, Dmel_act5C, Dmel_ras and Dmel_p53), which can be used in the following way: `--single_copy_genes Dmel_rpl32,Dmel_piwi...`

-### Special use-case: Plot multiple TE families from one or more samples
+### Special use-case: Plot multiple TE families from one or more samples output tables

 DeviaTE can handle plotting of an arbitrary number of TE families in one or more samples and automatically aligns plots by TE (column) and sample (row).
-To produce such a grid of plots, you can simply concatenate multiple output tables from `deviaTE_analyse` using the standard Unix tool `cat`.
+To produce such a grid of plots, you can simply concatenate multiple output tables from `deviaTE_analyse` using the standard Unix tool `cat`, and then feed these merged output tables to the plotting script.
 The order of your concatenated files is irrelevant.

 ```
 cat sample1.TE1 sample2.TE2 sample1.TE2 sample2.TE1 > TwoSamples_TwoTEs
-deviaTE --input TwoSamples_TwoTEs
+deviaTE_plot --input TwoSamples_TwoTEs
 ```

 Depending on how many plots your figure consists of you may wish to increase the default text size in plots using `--fontsize`.